A Guide To Vue Router Query Params

 http://example.com?category=sport

-Setting Routes With Query Parameters
+How To Set Routes With Query Parameters

 Link Routing

-RouterLink component in vue accepts a string path in addition this you can also object including path and query parameters to navigate a user to a route.
-Here is an example of a link that will be navigate user to path "/about?category=sport":
+The RouterLink component in Vue accepts a string path or an object including path and query parameters to navigate a user to a specific route within the application.
+Here is an example of a link that navigates the user to the path /about?category=sport.

 <router-link :to="{ path: "/about", query: { category: "sport" } }">Sport</router-link>